Misty Programming Language:

 A facet is an object or function that acts as an intermediary.
 A facet can provide a limited interface to a more powerful object or function.
 A facet can filter, check, and validate requests.
 For example, a file system facet might permit access to only certain directories, or prevent files from growing beyond a certain size.
 The facet object looks to the application like a file system object, but the operations it permits are limited.

 Facets can also be used to provide revocability.
-A facet can be ordered by its issuer to become inert, which effectively prevents the application from making further use it it.
+A facet can be ordered by its issuer to become inert, which effectively prevents the application from making further use of it.
 A facet can also be constructed to work only once and then become inert.

 Latent Properties

-define latent := {} # hold the undiscoverable key
+def latent: {} # hold the undiscoverable key

-my_object[latent] # using the key
+my_record[latent] # using the key

 Environment